LJPZebra/OLU/1P_Multicolor_Unit.md

 (10) Insert the [galvometer mirror](https://www.thorlabs.com/thorproduct.cfm?partnumber=GVS011) and rotate it such that the laser will be reflected our of the opening that will hold the illumination objective (45 degree position).
 Switch on the laser.
 Carefully center the beam into the opening by fin adjusting the orientation of the galvometer mirror.
 Once done fix the mirror position with the fixation screw.

+(11-14) Screw the x-translation stage onto the z-translation stage and fix to them the two adaptor pieces (blue) and then screw the light-sheet cube onto the x-tranlastion stage.

-(11) Detach the fiber to prevent to damage it and fix the ligh-sheet holder onto the motorized stage of the microscope body.
+(16) Detach the fiber to prevent to damage it and fix the ligh-sheet holder onto the motorized stage of the microscope body.

-(12) Fix the [illumination objective](https://www.micro-shop.zeiss.com/en/us/shop/objectives/420330-9901-000/Objective-EC-Plan-Neofluar-5x-0.16-M27) to the light-sheet unit and attach again the fiber.
+(17) Fix the [illumination objective](https://www.micro-shop.zeiss.com/en/us/shop/objectives/420330-9901-000/Objective-EC-Plan-Neofluar-5x-0.16-M27) to the light-sheet unit and attach again the fiber.
 Now you can attach the imaging objective to the microscope.

 ![LightSheetUnit_different_Views](https://user-images.githubusercontent.com/38736127/175005382-7465c87b-a4d5-4bc8-8349-bc513ecaa548.png)